DockyardMods/the-dockyard/README.md

 ## Submitting Changes

+The registry should be kept up-to-date by the Dockyard Mods maintainers, so manual PRs shouldn't be needed, but here are the steps to take anyways.

-1. Edit `registry.json` only for registry data changes.
+1. Edit a mod entry in `registry.json`
-2. Keep `mods` sorted by `id`.
-3. Run local validation before opening a pull request.
+3. Run local validation and formatting
-4. Open a PR for maintainer review.
+4. Open a PR for maintainer review

 ## Example

+Here is an example of the registry

 ```json
 {